 Nicole Sieminski is a member of the Tulalip Tribes.
 Nicole graduated from Stanford University in 2003 with a Bachelor of Arts degree in History and Native American Studies and a minor in Art History.
 In 2009, she completed her Juris Doctorate at the University of California Los Angeles School of Law.
 She has worked for the Tulalip Tribes since moving back to Washington in 2011.

 Nicole took over as the Foundation’s full-time Executive Director in the summer of 2015.
 Prior to becoming the Executive Director, Nicole worked for the Tulalip Tribal Court, where her duties included the management of the Tulalip Office of Civil Legal Aid and the Criminal Conflict Counsel Program.
 Nicole has also served as a Research Specialist at the UCLA American Indian Studies Center and as a Project Manager for the federally funded Study of the Administration of Justice in Indian Country conducted at the UCLA School of Law.

-Mel Sheldon Jr. is a member of the Tulalip Tribes and the Chairman of the Tulalip Tribes Board of Directors.
+Mel Sheldon Jr. is a member of the Tulalip Tribes and a member of the Tulalip Tribes Board of Directors.
 Mel has served on the Tulalip Tribes Board of Directors for over fifteen years, six of those as chairman.
 He was re-elected to the Tulalip Board in March 2015 after spending a year as vice president of Native American Affairs at Strategies 360, a public policy and communications firm in Seattle.

 Along with his fellow members of the Board of Directors, Mel has helped to lead economic development efforts at Tulalip, including the construction of the Tulalip Resort Casino, one of the largest employers in Snohomish County, and the first ever federally chartered tribal city in the United States, Quil Ceda Village.